Line bundles on rigid varieties and Hodge symmetry: The Albanese

 The section $\sigma$ gives rise to a morphism from $X$ to $\mathcal{B}$ which can be chosen so that $x$ is sent to $0$.
 By the universal property of the Albanese we then get a section $\widetilde{\sigma}: \Alb_X \to \mathcal{B}$; but this just means that $\xi=0$, as desired. \end{proof}

-If the residue field $\kappa$ of \(K\) is of characteristic $0$, then by~\cite[P 198 Theorem II]{semistable} $X$ is potentially semistable.
+If the residue field $\kappa$ of \(K\) is of characteristic $0$, then by~\cite[Theorem 1.18]{semistable}\footnote{The authors would like to thank Professor Michael Temkin for pointing this reference to us in a private communication.} $X$ is potentially semistable.
 Therefore the discussion in Section~\ref{Preliminaries} applies automatically; in particular, by Theorem~\ref{structure of picard} (3) we know that $\widehat{\Alb_X}$ has dimension no bigger than that of the abeloid variety $A$ which appeared in the aforesaid Theorem.

 On the other hand, if $\kappa$ is of characteristic $p$, then we have no free access to a structure theorem for the Picard variety anymore.
 Nevertheless, if $K$ is a $p$-adic field we can still prove that the dimension of the Albanese is no bigger than $h^{1,0}(X)$ by combining Proposition~\ref{injectivity} with a little $p$-adic Hodge theory.